 , The Hill

 and property casualty trade press.

 Sampson is also president of the Independent Statistical Service

 (ISS), a wholly owned subsidiary of PCI and one of the industry's largest and most trusted statistical agents.
 ISS works with more than 450 property casualty companies of all sizes that report more than $90 billion in annual premiums.
-Sampson also serves on the Board of Directors of the Insurance Institute for Highway Safety
+Sampson serves on the Board of Directors of the Insurance Institute for Highway Safety

-and is a member of the U.S. Chamber of Commerce’s “Association Committee of 100
+.
+He is also a member of the U.S. Chamber of Commerce’s “Association Committee of 100